PlayForm/WebSite/Source/Content/en/personal-data-protection-policy.md

 </tr>
 <tr class="odd">
 <td><strong>Data Protection Laws</strong></td>
-<td>mean any laws and legal rules on personal data use and protection applicable to the activities of Playform, including, but not limited to the Regulation (EU) 2016/679 of the European Parliament and of the Council of April 27, 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data, and repealing Directive 95/46/EC (General Data Protection Regulation, GDPR).</td>
+<td>mean any laws and legal rules on personal data use and protection applicable to the activities of PlayForm, including, but not limited to the Regulation (EU) 2016/679 of the European Parliament and of the Council of April 27, 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data, and repealing Directive 95/46/EC (General Data Protection Regulation, GDPR).</td>
 </tr>
 <tr class="even">
 <td><strong>Data Subject Request (DSR)</strong></td>